 Alabama is home to Gulf Coast beaches, scenic mountains, historic towns and NASA’s research center.
 Home values are holding steady in this southern state, with the median sale price being $254,600 in January 2023, according to real estate brokerage Redfin.

-For first-time homebuyers trying to keep up, there are programs available to make homeownership more affordable, including ones that come with a lower mortgage rate, looser lending requirements, down payment assistance and a tax break.
+For first-time homebuyers, there are programs available to make homeownership more affordable, including ones that offer lower mortgage interest rates, looser lending requirements, down payment assistance and a tax break.
 These programs are overseen by the Alabama Housing Finance Authority.

 Alabama first-time homebuyer loan programs